 - 4.7.1 An existing foul network is located within the Site and wider Site, as shown within drawings 1380.001.D.101-102.
-United Utilities have confirmed that the adopted network in Kings Parade had been designed to accommodate for the development areas when the existing private network onsite was constructed (Appendix 3). - 4.7.2 Drawing 1380.001.D.110 shows a proposed foul network for Application 1A, connecting to the existing manhole FW01, on the existing Ø150mm foul sewer within Half Tide Wharf. - 4.7.3 Drawing 1380.001.D.120-121 shows a proposed foul network for Application 1B.
-Application 1B Plot 3 will connect to the existing manholes, FW07 and FW27, located in the roads around the building.
-Application 1B Plot 4 will discharge to a new manhole between existing manholes FW12-FW14.
-Both of these new developments are located on the existing Ø225mm foul sewer that passes under the Exhibition Centre Liverpool. - 4.7.4 Drawing 1380.001.D.121 shows the proposed Application 1B Plot 2 development.
+United Utilities have confirmed that the adopted network in Kings Parade had been designed to accommodate for the development areas when the existing private network onsite was constructed (Appendix 3). - 4.7.2 Drawing 1380.001.D.110 shows a proposed foul network for Application 1A, connecting to the existing manhole FW01, on the existing Ø150mm foul sewer within Half Tide Wharf. - 4.7.3 Drawing 1380.001.D.121 shows a proposed foul network for Application 1B.
+Application 1B Plot 3 will connect to the existing manholes, FW07 and FW27, located in the roads around the building..
+This new development is located on the existing Ø225mm foul sewer that passes under the Exhibition Centre Liverpool. - 4.7.4 Drawing 1380.001.D.121 shows the proposed Application 1B Plot 2 development.
 The foul system for will be a combination gravity from floors 2-5 and a localised pumped system from floor 1.
-The foul will be discharged to the foul sewer in Chaloner Road. - 4.7.5 Foul provision for Stage 2 development has not been included within the drainage design drawings, but the locations of the existing sewers within 10m of the proposed development plots will enable connection to the existing network via a a suitable foul system - 4.7.6 Following a pre-application enquiry with United Utilities (Appendix 3), It was stated that - 'I can state on behalf of UU that as it's obvious the said sewerage system was installed in readiness for the future development, we would have no objection in principle to the perceived wastewater flows ultimately communicating with the respective public sewerage systems'. - Based upon the United Utilities response, United Utilities have already accounted for wastewater flows from development of the wider Site to the Kings Parade foul sewer.
+The foul will be discharged to the foul sewer in Chaloner Road. - 4.7.5 Following a pre-application enquiry with United Utilities (Appendix 3), It was stated that

+'I can state on behalf of UU that as it's obvious the said sewerage system was installed in readiness for the future development, we would have no objection in principle to the perceived wastewater flows ultimately communicating with the respective public sewerage systems'.

+Based upon the United Utilities response, United Utilities have already accounted for wastewater flows from development of the wider Site to the Kings Parade foul sewer.